 As if hearing his thought the old wolf’s head turned, all of his thick dagger-like teeth showing.
 He looked beyond enraged, beyond inhuman, almost feral.
 An animal of his size and his strength without the tempered sentience of a human was, in every way beyond terrifying.

 A desperate wolf always has one last attack and somehow, Hector had allowed Du-Whop to become more desperate than himself.
-The old dog was already coiled to strike and before Hector could think to react, Du-Whop pounced, lunging out at him and clapping his jaws down on the werewolf throat.
-His jaws shut, clenched and locked down like a vice, crouching mangling and shredding everything between them.
-Hector felt his windpipe closed shut, then felt it punctured by razor sharp teeth, blood poured out feeling his lungs and mouth.
-He felt his esophagus collapse and it felt like he had swallowed his own tongue but he knew he hadn’t, he could still feel his tongue dangling from a mouth that he could no longer control.
-He felt Du-Whops jaws slam shut exactly where his throat used to be, and then he could feel the old one’s front teeth clamp together and audible crunch of his own spinal cord snapping, and then… and then he felt nothing at all, and then it all went black.
+The old dog was already coiled to strike and before Hector could think to react, Du-Whop pounced, lunging out at him and clapping his jaws down on the werewolf neck.
+His jaws shut, clenched and locked down like a vice, crunching mangling and shredding everything between them.
+Hector felt his windpipe closed shut, then felt it punctured by razor sharp teeth, blood poured out filling his lungs and mouth.
+He felt his throat collapse and it felt like he had swallowed his own tongue but he knew he hadn’t, because he could still feel it dangling from a mouth that he could no longer control.
+He felt Du-Whops jaws slam shut exactly where his throat used to be, and then he could feel the old one’s front teeth clamp together and audible crunch of his own spinal cord snapping, and then… and then he felt nothing at all, and everything went black.

 “Whop!, Whop you did it you killed him.
 Whop get up, come on you can go now.”
 Damien kneeled down next to the old man in the shape of a large lupine beast.
 Du-Whop rolled over to his back, he was covered in bites and scratches, his fur soaked and matted with blood, a large wound on his neck pulsed in what seemed to be in rhythm with his heartbeat, blood gushed forward with each pump.
 Damien put a hand over it, to try and slow the flow.
 He could only use his left hand, his right arm had been popped back into place but it was still all but useless.
 “Yo Whop, heal this shit and let’s get out of here.
 You did it, you beat him, you saved us.”